Dr. Sarah E. Lageson

 Ph.D.
 (2015) University of Minnesota; M.A.
 (2012) University of Minnesota; B.A.
 (2007) Washington University in St. Louis

-Sarah Lageson received her PhD in Sociology from the University of Minnesota.
-Her current research examines the growth of online crime data, mugshots, and criminal records that create new forms of “digital punishment.”
-Sarah is a grant recipient of the National Institutes of Justice New Investigator Early Career Award for her study of criminal records.
-Her work has appeared in Criminology, Law and Society Review, Law and Social Inquiry, Punishment & Society, The British Journal of Sociology, Contexts, and numerous edited volumes.
-A former Americorps VISTA volunteer and Research Coordinator for the Council on Crime and Justice in Minneapolis, Sarah is interested in mixed methods research and producing scholarship accessible to policy and broader public debate.
+Sarah Lageson studies criminal law, privacy, surveillance, and tech and her research examines the growth of online crime data, mugshots, and criminal records that create new forms of “digital punishment.”
+Sarah is a grant recipient of the National Institutes of Justice New Investigator/Early Career Award for her study of criminal records and is a 2020-2021 Access to Justice Scholar at the American Bar Foundation.
+Her research has been published in peer-reviewed journals including Criminology, Law & Society Review, Law & Social Inquiry, Punishment & Society, and The British Journal of Criminology.
+Her book, Digital Punishment: Privacy, Stigma, and the Harms of Data-Driven Criminal Justice, was published in 2020 by Oxford University Press.

 American Bar Foundation and JPB Foundation Access to Justice Scholar Award for “Realizing a Clean Slate: Expanding Access and Improving Outcomes for Automated Criminal Record Expungement.” $74,000